tl-its-umich-edu/StudentDashboard/README.md

 In the top level directory run to get dependencies:

 	bundle install

+and then

 	warble

+To create the war file.
 This is easiest if you have rvm installed.
-It will great the war file.

 #Organization